 GC: How long after that did you start building professionally?
 Did you work as a builder for anyone before starting Nik Huber Guitars?

-NH: After I scrapped the idea to become an architect and kissed college goodbye, I did open my first little shop (1996/ 1997) where I did both – guitar building and repairs.
-At this time many repairs… Later, my shop became an authorized repair center for PRS as well as for Godin and Valley Arts.
-That was the time I learned a great deal in terms of experience and hands-on know-how from dealing with guitars of this caliber.
-Paul Reed Smith has been an extremely important person in my life.
-He taught of me a lot, and without him, there would be no Nik Huber guitars!
+NH: After I scrapped the idea of becoming an architect and kissed college goodbye, I opened my first little shop (1996/ 1997), where I did both – guitar building and repairs.
+At this time many repairs.
+Later, my shop became an authorized repair center for PRS and Godin and Valley Arts.
+That was when I learned a great deal about hands-on know-how from dealing with guitars of this caliber.
+Paul Reed Smith has been a significant person in my life.
+He taught me a lot, and without him, there would be no Nik Huber guitars!

-During all this, I also kept on playing paying gigs in bands, which is something I still love and do.
-The bottom line is, my interest comes from both sides, as a player but also as a “wood nut”… I have not built for another company.
+I also played paying gigs in bands during all this, which I still love and do.
+The bottom line is, my interest comes from both sides, as a player but also as a “wood nut “… I have not built for another company.

 GC: Were there many electric guitar luthiers in Germany at that time?

 NH: Well, not as many as we have now.
-But for example, Ulrich Teuffel and Jörg Tandler started earlier than I did and have already been known in Germany.
-Of course, bigger companies like Warwick and Höfner were always there.
+But for example, Ulrich Teuffel and Jörg Tandler started earlier than I did and were well established in Germany.
+Of course, more prominent companies like Warwick and Höfner were always there.
 A few small company builders stopped their business since that time.